 Acar and colleagues in Paris re-introduced the radial artery as a bypass graft in 1989.
 Their group had previously used the radial artery in the 1973 but had abandoned the conduit due to spasm and graft failure.
 Acar then found several patients, many on calcium channel blockers, with widely patent radial artery grafts at 15 years.
 Radial artery grafting was thus re-introduced and gradually adopted by surgeons as an excellent alternative conduit to the saphenous vein.
 Subsequent patency studies from multiple institutions confirmed excellent 90 % to 95% patency rates at 5 to 10 years.
 However, there is little data showing the long term survival benefits of radial artery grafting combined with using the LITA during CABG.
 The following abstract summarizes our 16 year experience with CABG using the LITA and radial artery grafting.

 Coronary Artery Bypass Grafting Using the Radial Artery: Clinical Outcomes, Patency, and Need for Reintervention

 Robert F Tranbaugh, Darryl M Hoffman, Kamellia Dimitrova, Charles M Geller, Helbert DeCastro, Loren J Harris, Paul Stelzer, Patricia Friedman, Helbert DeCastro, Bertram Cohen.
-Division of Cardiac Surgery, Beth Israel Medical Center, New York, NY.
+Division of Cardiac Surgery, Mount Sinai Beth Israel, New York, NY.
 Circulation.
 2012;126:S170-S175

 Background: Radial artery (RA) grafts are an attractive second arterial conduit after the left internal thoracic artery (LITA) for coronary artery bypass surgery (CABG).
 However, long term outcomes and the need for subsequent reintervention have not been defined.